Seat Belt Injuries Car Accidents

 Damages in Seat Belt Injury Lawsuit

 The value of compensation that a party can claim for their seat belt injuries will depend on the specific circumstances of the case.
 In one case involving a popular sedan manufacturer, the jury awarded $55 million in damages to a plaintiff who became paralyzed after a car crash where it was alleged that the car manufacturer ignored the seat belt design defect that caused the plaintiff’s severe injuries.
 The total award covered the plaintiff’s future medical expenses, past and future lost earnings and earnings capacity, past and future non-economic damages and loss of consortium.

-In Las Vegas, Nevada, the personal injury lawyers at Bertoldo, Baker, Carter & Smith have helped individuals and families recover more than $100 million in settlements and courtroom verdicts in a wide range of personal injury cases including seat belt injuries.
+In Las Vegas, Nevada, the car accident and personal injury lawyers at Bertoldo, Baker, Carter & Smith have helped individuals and families recover more than $100 million in settlements and courtroom verdicts in a wide range of personal injury cases including seat belt injuries.

 Our firm’s combined skill and experience can help you get the compensation you deserve and move forward with your life.
 Call us today at (702) 228-2600 to receive free legal advice from one of our dedicated personal injury attorneys.